Housekeeper and Cook

 You’ll organise social activities, consistent with housing management and health and safety requirements.
 You’ll consult with residents and volunteer groups, and the activities you design and provide reflect Abbeyfield values and policies, and do not interfere with the smooth running of the house, and are appropriate to the requirements of residents.

 Independence of residents is maximised in line with their abilities.
 And all residents remain involved in the community in line with their individual needs, aspirations and abilities.

 You’ll take responsibility for ensuring all staff, volunteers, trades persons and other visitors are managed effectively when on site, and all records and administration are accurate and kept up to date.
 And naturally, you will go out of your way to ensure that all areas of the House(s) are clean, tidy and meet all Health and Safety and Environmental Health requirements.

-Are you a naturally caring person, who is compassionate, and understands the needs of older people?
-Can you interact well with and build strong working relationships a wide range of people in varied situations?
+First and foremost, you will be a naturally caring person, who is compassionate, and understands the needs of older people.
+Further, you’ll be able to communicate, interact well with, and build strong working relationships a wide range of people in varied situations.
 And in a modern workplace, as you would expect, you should be able to use computers and IT applications, and be able to read, write and work with numbers to a good standard.